 - When deciding whether to volunteer, potential volunteers wanted to understand what the expectations of the volunteering role was so they could make an informed decision around committing to volunteering.

 - A Volunteer Organisation that provides a welcoming and safe environment that embraces diversity and inclusivity is highly desired by potential volunteers.

-To help Volunteers understand the needs of potential volunteers and assist them in providing potential volunteers with the information then need to make an informed decision – we have put together the following resources:
+To help Volunteer Organisations in Break O’Day give their potential volunteers the information they need to make an informed decision – we have put together the following resources:

 Template_Volunteer Role Descriptions_Feb 2021